Estimated reading time: 10 minutes

 - Ease of recipe

-Obviously what I could not do is taste these recipes however some of my fans have and have given them the thumbs up.
+What I could not do is taste these recipes; however, some of my fans have and have given them the thumbs up.

 Top 5 Budget Christmas Cookies

 White Chocolate Dipped Peppermint Sugar Cookies from Cooking Classy